PACA’s Pastoral System: to help support your child through school.

 Safeguarding at PACA

-At PACA, we have robust systems in place with regards to safeguarding.
+Portslade Aldridge Community Academy is committed to safeguarding and promoting the welfare of children and young adults.
+All members of staff, students and volunteers are expected to share this commitment.
+We have robust systems in place with regards to safeguarding.
 It is vitally important that all referrals are addressed promptly and dealt with sensitively.

 All staff receive training annually on child protection and safeguarding within the Academy.
 We, therefore, have a wide network of support staff who students can talk to.

 If you have any child protection concerns please contact:

 Designated Safeguarding Lead